Frequently Asked Questions

 This has become a more common question in the past 2 years, and the answer is a simple YES!
 I often love working with people who have neuro divergent minds, because they can teach me a lot about myself and my teaching style as well.

-I’ve worked with all types of people, and I believe that the core of this job is understanding the person and how they think.
+We accept and work with all types of people, and I believe that the core of this job is understanding the person and how they think.
 Learning doesn’t happen otherwise.